H. H. Asquith: Widower and cabinet minister

 In September 1891 Helen Asquith died of typhoid fever, following a few days' illness while the family were on holiday in Scotland.
 Asquith bought a house in Surrey, and hired nannies and other domestic staff.
-He sold the Hampstead property and took a flat in Mount Street, Mayfair, where he lived during the working week.
+He sold the Hampstead property and took a flat on Mount Street in Mayfair, where he lived during the working week.

 The general election of July 1892 returned Gladstone and the Liberals to office, with intermittent support from the Irish Nationalist MPs.
 Asquith, who was then only 39 and had never served as a junior minister, accepted the post of Home Secretary, a senior Cabinet position.
 The Conservatives and Liberal Unionists jointly outnumbered the Liberals in the Commons, which, together with a permanent Unionist majority in the House of Lords, restricted the government's capacity to put reforming measures in place.
-Asquith failed to secure a majority for a bill to disestablish the Church of Wales, and another to protect workers injured at work, but he built up a reputation as a capable and fair minister.
+Asquith failed to secure a majority for a bill to disestablish the Church in Wales, and another to protect workers injured at work, but he built up a reputation as a capable and fair minister.

-In 1893, Asquith responded to a request from Magistrates in the Wakefield area for reinforcements to police a mining strike.
+In 1893 Asquith responded to a request from Magistrates in the Wakefield area for reinforcements to police a mining strike.
 Asquith sent 400 Metropolitan policeman.
 After two civilians were killed in Featherstone when soldiers opened fire on a crowd, Asquith was subject to protests at public meetings for a period.
 He responded to a taunt, "Why did you murder the miners at Featherstone in '92?" by saying, "It was not '92, it was '93."

 When Gladstone retired in March 1894, Queen Victoria chose the Foreign Secretary, Lord Rosebery, as the new prime minister.
 Asquith thought Rosebery preferable to the other possible candidate, the Chancellor of the Exchequer, Sir William Harcourt, whom he deemed too anti-imperialist—one of the so-called "Little Englanders"—and too abrasive.
 Asquith remained at the Home Office until the government fell in 1895.